Celebrated In: India

 It was initiated by the Board of Control for Cricket in India (BCCI), headquartered in Mumbai, Maharashtra and is supervised by BCCI Vice President Rajeev Shukla.
 Who serves as the league's Chairman and Commissioner.
-It is currently contested by nine teams, consisting of players from around the cricketing world.
-It was started after an altercation between the BCCI and the Indian Cricket League
+It is currently contested by eight teams, consisting of players from around the cricketing world.
+It was started after an altercation between the BCCI and the Indian Cricket League.

 In 2010, IPL became the first sporting event ever to be broadcast live on YouTube.
 Its brand value is estimated to be around US$2.99 billion in fifth season.
 However, the league has been engulfed by series of corruption scandals where allegations of cricket betting, money laundering and spot fixing were witnessed.

 The Premier League is generally considered to be the world's showcase for Twenty20 cricket, a shorter format of cricket consisting only 20 overs.
 Top Indian and international players take part in IPL, contributing to what is the world's "Richest Cricket Tournament"

 In 2021 the naming rights for the series was awarded to VIVO.